Supreme Court of South Australia: Jurisdiction

 The Court exercises both original and appellate jurisdiction in civil and criminal matters.
 The Court is a court of both law and equity.
 Though it has unlimited jurisdiction in civil matters, generally civil trials heard in the Court are those involving complex legal or factual issues or large sums of money.
 The Court also has exclusive jurisdiction in probate (wills & estates), meaning it is the only South Australian court that can hear such matters.
 In criminal matters, generally only the most serious crimes are tried in the Court (for example murder, treason, attempted murder and manslaughter) although the Court occasionally hears trials for less serious offences.
 Trials for murder and treason cannot be heard in any other court in South Australia.
 When exercising its original jurisdiction, the Court is usually composed of a single judge.

-The Supreme Court hears appeals from the Magistrates Court of South Australia in both civil and criminal matters, and also from decisions of Supreme Court Masters and various other tribunals.
-In such cases, the Court ordinarily consists of a single judge.
-The Court sits as a Full Court (usually consisting of a bench of three judges) when it hears appeals from the decisions of a single judge of the Supreme Court or District Court, or from certain other tribunals.
-Some of these appeals lie as of right, while others require leave (permission) from either the court appealed from or the Supreme Court.
-When the Supreme Court sits as a Full Court in criminal matters (other than those originating in the Magistrates Court and Youth Court), it is commonly referred to as the "Court of Criminal Appeal".